Fusion-Power-Plant-Framework/bluemira/documentation/developer/adr/0005-record-cache-vs-recreate.md

 ## Context

 At present we recreate FreeCAD geometries by travelling through the boundaries of their "Matryoshka".
-We have a number of issues relating to this as our implementation apppears to be imperfect.
+We have a number of issues relating to this as our implementation appears to be imperfect.

 Assumption: `BluemiraGeo` objects are "static".